 Understanding Mental Health Needs of LGBTQ+ Youth: A Guide for Parents

-As parents, we want our children to grow up feeling safe, loved, and confident in who they are.
-For LGBTQ+ youth, this journey can be more complex, filled with unique challenges that affect their mental health and emotional well-being.
-By understanding these challenges, we can offer more compassionate, informed support and create a foundation for healthier futures.
+As parents, we want our children to feel safe, loved, and secure in who they are as they grow.
+For LGBTQ+ youth, that journey can sometimes include additional emotional stressors that impact mental health and overall well-being.
+By understanding these experiences, parents can respond with greater compassion, stay connected, and help create a foundation of emotional safety at home.

 Why Mental Health Support Matters